uvarc/rc-website/content/userinfo/howtos/general/redis.md

 redis.uvarc.io:6379> LPUSH dbs mysql
 (integer) 4
 ```
 Pushing a new value into a list gives the new value the 0 position of the list.
 (To add new values
 to the end of the list use the `RPUSH` command.)
-Note that lists store duplicate entries separately.
+List values can be duplicated within the list.

-Get a list range by defining the min and max indices you want:
+Get a list range back by defining the min and max indices you want:
 ```
 redis.uvarc.io:6379> LRANGE dbs 0 10
 1) "mysql"